Allen Aylett: Administration career

 Aylett is best known for his career as an administrator in the 1970s and 1980s.
 He was elected to the position of North Melbourne Football Club president in 1971, and his innovative off-field leadership in securing sponsorship and running corporate entertainment – including the rise of the North Melbourne Grand Final Breakfast as one of the Grand Final's most prominent events – followed by his aggressive recruitment of star players, particularly through the use of the short-lived "ten-year rule" in 1973, turned North Melbourne from perennial also-rans to a professionally run powerhouse of the 1970s, and the club contested five consecutive Grand Finals between 1974 and 1978, winning the 1975 and 1977 games.

 Aylett was elected president of the VFL in 1977.
 He continued his aggressive efforts to push the game's administration towards professional and business-driven success.
 His actions in setting up the VFL's Night Series in 1977, as a direct rival to the NFL's Night Series, delivered both sponsorship opportunities and laid the platform for the VFL to supersede the NFL for control of football in Australia.
 Under his guidance, the league expanded into the Sydney market, making preparations for an expansion team before opted to relocate there; Aylett subsequently sat on the Swans' board of directors.
 Additionally, during his tenure, the VFL began to establish regular Sunday matches in Victoria; and he fought the Melbourne Cricket Club and the Victorian Government to move the Grand Final to VFL Park, ultimately failing to make the move, but securing a better financial deal for the VFL and better ticket access for VFL members.
 Aylett stepped down in December 1984 following the establishment of the VFL Commission.
 Aylett also served as president of the National Football League from 1978 until 1985.
 He subsequently returned for a second and final stint as North Melbourne Kangaroos president from 2001 to 2005.

 Honours

 In the 1979 Birthday Honours, Aylett was appointed an Officer of the Order of the British Empire (OBE) for services to Australian rules football.
 On 24 October 2000, he was awarded the Australian Sports Medal for his contribution to Australian Football.
 On 1 January 2001, he was awarded the Centenary Medal for service to Australian society through the sport of AFL football.
 He was inducted into the Sport Australia Hall of Fame as an administrator in 2006.

 Later life

 Aylett worked as a dentist throughout his career and into his eighties.

 Aylett was married to Marjorie "Marj" Wapet for 71 years until his death.
 They met while studying at University High together.
 Together, they had four children: Tony, Rick, Julie and Sam along with 8 grandchildren and 5 great-grandchildren.
-He continued working as a dentist into his eighties.

 Aylett died on 16 September 2022 at the age of 88.